 What is SEER and HSPF?

-SEER is an efficiency scale for ACs, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
+SEER is an efficiency scale for ACs, and the higher the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
 On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the equipment is at heating.
-Notice from these examples that as far as energy effiency goes, air conditioners are about equal, if not superior depending on the model you choose.
-The greatest difference between them is that heat pumps can also add warmth to your home while an AC can't.
+Notice from these examples by looking at the SEER rating, air conditioners are almost equal, if not a little better depending on the AC you choose.
+The greatest difference between them is that heat pumps can also add warmth to your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are most effective in warm climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-You should speak with a NATE certified HVAC technician who has experience in your city before getting your heart set on a heat pump.
-If the equipment just isn't right for your area, you could have extremely high electric bills.
-Once the temperature gets too low, it's difficult for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.
+Heat pumps are more effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+You should speak with a NATE certified HVAC technician who has experience in your city before settling on a heat pump.
+If the equipment just isn't right for your climate, you could have extremely high electric bills.
+Once the temperature drops too low, it's near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.

 How does a heat pump compare to a furnace?